meduzen/v-helper/README.md

 `v.scss` brings a single SCSS function for shorter access (4 characters saved!) to [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/var) : `v(propName)` instead of `var(--propName)`.
 It also improves fallbacks chaining.

+⚠️ While this helper remains cool, I have decided to not use it outside of personal projects.
+Compared to IDE auto-completion, its benefits might not be worth the cognitive load linked to any additional abstraction.

 ## Table of contents

 - [Installation](#installation)